 Most people are surprised to learn that more than 60% of us are afflicted with some form of skin complaint.

 As a functional medicine clinic, we see many patients who struggle with skin problems, and surprisingly, the one thing almost all of them have in common is gut dysfunction.
 Your gut and your skin are inextricably linked through the gut-skin axis.
 Research has shown that underlying gut dysfunctions such as leaky gut syndrome, yeast overgrowth, SIBO (small intestinal bacterial overgrowth) and microbiome imbalance (dysbiosis) all contribute to poor skin health.
-When your skin breaks out, this is your body’s way of calling out to you for help.
-It’s a red flag from your insides to your outsides.

 Here at the London Clinic of Nutrition, we see a range of conditions: